The Franchise King® | Learn How To Become A Franchisee

 But what if you want to sell your franchise business?

-As was the case when you originally purchased the franchise, your franchisor wants to know a new buyer will be able to run the business as you did.
+As was the case when you originally purchased the franchise, your franchisor wants to know that a new franchisee will be able to run the business as well as you did.

 That said, if you’re considering selling a franchise you own, you’ll have to read over your agreement to determine first, if this is an option and second what you’re required to do in the process.
 For example, you may have to settle all your business debts before you sell your business.
 But know this: the franchisor is going to have the ultimate approval.